The exact susceptibility of the spin-S transverse Ising chain with next-nearest-neighbor interactions: Introduction

 \section{Introduction}

 The transverse Ising model is a simple and basic spin model with non-trivial quantum effects.
 Specifically the spin $1/2$ transverse Ising chain has been investigated by many authors.
-Fisher\cite{60Fisher}\cite{63Fisher} derived the exact zero-field transverse susceptibility, and Katsura\cite{62Katsura} obtained the free energy, Pfeuty\cite{70Pfeuty} also obtained the free energy with the use of the Jordan-Wigner transformation.
-The one-dimensional spin $1/2$ transverse Ising model is known to be equivalent to the two-dimensional square lattice Ising model. \cite{71Suzuki} The Jordan-Wigner transformation was generalized,\cite{16Minami} and an infinite number of systems which can be regarded as kind of generalizations of the transverse Ising chain were solved exactly.\cite{17Minami}\cite{20Yanagihara} Generalizations of the Jordan-Wigner transformation to higher dimensional systems have also been considered by many authors.\cite{07Feng}\cite{07ChenHu}\cite{08ChenNussinov}\cite{19Minami}\cite{22Cao}\cite{22Li}
+Fisher\cite{60Fisher}\cite{63Fisher} derived the exact zero-field transverse susceptibility, Katsura\cite{62Katsura} obtained the free energy, and Pfeuty\cite{70Pfeuty} also obtained the free energy through the Jordan-Wigner transformation.
+The one-dimensional spin $1/2$ transverse Ising model is known to be equivalent to the two-dimensional rectangular Ising model. \cite{71Suzuki} The Jordan-Wigner transformation was generalized,\cite{16Minami} and an infinite number of systems which can be regarded as kind of generalizations of the transverse Ising chain were solved exactly.\cite{16Minami}\cite{17Minami}\cite{20Yanagihara} Applications of the Jordan-Wigner transformation to higher dimensions have also been considered by many authors.\cite{07Feng}\cite{07ChenHu}\cite{08ChenNussinov}\cite{19Minami}\cite{22Cao}\cite{22Li}

-The Ising chain with general spin $S$ was also investigated. \cite{67Suzuki}\cite{68Obokata}\cite{69Dobson} The zero-field susceptibility of spin $S$ transverse Ising chain was exactly derived.\cite{83Thorpe}\cite{85Chatterjee}\cite{96Minami} The transverse susceptibility and the specific heat was shown up to $S=60$ and the crossover from the $S=1/2$ case to the classical case was exactly observed in Ref.\citen{98Minami}.
-The transverse susceptibility with non-zero longitudinal external field, and the transverse susceptibility of Ising models with alternate or random structures were also obtained.\cite{98Minami}\cite{13Minami} The continuous spin chain which can be regarded as the infinite spin limit of the Ising chain was also investigated. \cite{67Joyce}\cite{68Thompson}\cite{90Horiguchi}
+The Ising chain with general spin $S$ have also been investigated. \cite{67Suzuki}\cite{68Obokata}\cite{69Dobson} The zero-field susceptibility of spin $S$ transverse Ising chain was exactly derived.\cite{83Thorpe}\cite{85Chatterjee}\cite{96Minami} The transverse susceptibility and the specific heat were shown up to $S=60$ and the crossover from the $S=1/2$ case to the classical case was exactly observed in Ref.\citen{98Minami}.
+The transverse susceptibility with a non-zero longitudinal external field, and that of Ising models with alternate or random structures were also obtained.\cite{98Minami}\cite{13Minami} The continuous spin chain which can be regarded as the infinite spin limit of the Ising chain was also investigated. \cite{67Joyce}\cite{68Thompson}\cite{90Horiguchi}